virtual-world-framework/vwf/public/web/docs/tutorial.md

 Stage 2 - Terrain Model and Orbit Navigation
 --------
+In the second stage, we will:

+*   Set the background color scene property to an RGB value to give the appearance of sky
-In the second stage, we'll replace the blue cube with a higher fidelity terrain model, set some overall scene properties, and update the navigation mode to orbit around a single point.
+*   Use the navscene component and navmode scene property to change the navigation mode to orbit around a single point

-Since the terrain model in this case is of a much higher fidelity, we can add some properties to set its position, rotation, and scale.

-We can then add in some global properties.
-Here the active camera is explicitly defined, an RGB value is set for the background color to give the appearance of sky, and the navmode is set to 'orbit', as opposed to the default value of 'walk'.
+*   Replace the blue cube with a terrain model
+*   Set the terrain's position, rotation, and scale
+*   Add a "sceneCenter" child to the application (setting its translation property)
+*   Tell the camera to always look at sceneCenter by setting the camera's "lookat" property to the id of sceneCenter

-For this navigation mode, we can add an additional child to the application, called 'sceneCenter', setting a translation property.
-This point will then be used to set the 'lookAt' property for the camera.
-Additional camera properties are set in the initialize function, including 'far' and 'near', setting up the clipping planes for this much larger terrain model.
+*   Set other camera properties in the initializeCamera function, including "far" and "near", setting up clipping planes for this much larger terrain model.

+The code to do so is as follows:

 	---
 	extends: http://vwf.example.com/navscene.vwf
 	properties:
 	  backgroundColor: [ 83, 157, 194 ]
 	  navmode: "orbit"
+	methods:
+	  initializeCamera:
 	children:
 	  flat_terrain:
 	    extends: http://vwf.example.com/node3.vwf